Operational clarity for daily work

 • No automatic reminders for upcoming work

-The solution for effective hotel preventive maintenance is digitizing your PM program.
-When the system automatically creates tasks on schedule, tracks completion, and escalates overdue items—calendar blindness disappears.
-CELLYPSO CMMS enables automatic task creation on schedule, linked to specific equipment and staff members, while management sees plan completion status in real time.
+The fix is to digitize the program.
+When the system raises tasks automatically on schedule, tracks what's done, and escalates anything overdue, calendar blindness goes away.
+CELLYPSO CMMS creates each task on schedule, tied to specific equipment and a named technician, while management watches completion in real time.

 Building a PM Program from Scratch

-Creating an effective hotel preventive maintenance program starts not with schedules, but with inventory.
-You can't maintain what isn't tracked.
+A good hotel preventive maintenance program starts with inventory, not schedules.
+You can't maintain what you haven't counted.

 Step 1: Equipment Inventory